lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   receiver side (i.e. the MIC computed by the receiver matches the received MIC).

 * Retransmission Timer.
 A SCHC Fragment sender uses it after the transmission of a window to detect a transmission error of the SCHC ACK corresponding to this window.
-Depending on the reliability mode, it will lead to a request an SCHC ACK retransmission (in ACK-Always mode) or it will trigger the transmission of the next window (in ACK-on-Error mode).
+Depending on the reliability mode, it will lead to a request a SCHC ACK retransmission (in ACK-Always mode) or it will trigger the transmission of the next window (in ACK-on-Error mode).
 The duration of this timer is not defined in this document and MUST be defined in the corresponding technology documents.